 - Not a Zombie:

 - Type 1 occurs with the sorority sisters initially failing to realize that there's something seriously wrong with their dates before Detective Cameron steps in to correct their mistake.
+It also occurs earlier when a cop fails to look up from his report and see a naked corpse shambling down the hall, and even gives and offhand greeting to it.

 - Type 2 occurs with two police officers cornering the reanimated axe-killer and firing numerous shots at it to no effect before Detective Cameron steps in to correct their mistake.
 With a shotgun blast to the head.